 - 1. Disconnect the RTC battery cable (1) from the system board. - 2.
-Release the RTC battery cable (2) from the retention clip that is built into the computer.

-3. Detach the RTC battery (3) from the computer.
-The RTC battery is attached to the computer with double-sided adhesive.
+Detach the RTC battery (2) from the top cover/keyboard.
+(The RTC battery is attached to the top cover/keyboard with double-sided adhesive.)

-4. Remove the RTC battery.
+3. Remove the RTC battery.

-To install the RTC battery, reverse the removal procedure.
+To install the RTC battery, reverse this procedure.